Proper employee time tracking compliance is crucial for HR professionals, payroll managers, and small business owners alike.

 - The employer should decide how many hours a week an hourly employee should work.
 If the employee works over 40 hours a week, the employer has to pay them 1.5 times their daily wage for overtime work.

-Timekeeping Rules and Regulations for Salaried Employees
+Timekeeping Rules for Salaried Employees

 Salaried employees aren’t required to track their working hours because: